 - Get comfortable

 Part of how to do mantra meditation, just like any meditation, revolves around being comfortable in your seat.
 Look for a quiet space such as your home, church or yoga studio.
-Avoid light overstimulation so that the silence allows you to concentrate on your mantra meditation without any disturbances.
+Avoid light or any sensory overstimulation so that the silence allows you to concentrate on your mantra meditation without any disturbances.
 You could also set an appropriate intention for your meditation so you can focus better.
 Consider simple things such as “letting go of my addiction.”

 - Sit in a good position and focus on your breathing